 - substance abuse

 - death of a family member or loved one

 - physical illness

 - ongoing concerns that affect your daily life, such as money or work problems

-These situations can trigger symptoms or affect the development of BPD, especially for people who may already be at a high genetic risk.
+These situations can trigger symptoms or affect the development of bipolar disorder, especially for people who may already be at a high genetic risk.

-BPD affects about 2.6 percent of the U.S. adult population every year.
+Bipolar disorder affects about 2.8 percent of the U.S. adult population.
 It equally affects genders, races, and social classes.

 While triggers vary from person to person, some common ones include: